-Dinniman is also been actively involved in several major transportation projects that are crucial to retaining businesses and attracting jobs to our region.
+Dinniman is also actively involved in several major transportation projects that are crucial to retaining businesses and attracting jobs to our region.
 Altogether, PennDOT’s Route 202 Widening Project, the Route 29 slip ramp and the Pennsylvania Turnpike Widening represent an investment of $500 million in our local road system, which in turn is expected to spur at least an additional $1.5 billion in commercial development and the creation of more than 10,000 full-time jobs.

 Chester and Montgomery counties are home to many successful businesses and corporations that provide the highly skilled and high-paying jobs that keep our economy humming.
 Still, we must continue to take steps to attract start-up companies in cutting-edge fields such as the life sciences, information technology and alternative energy, while improving the business climate for years and decades to come.
 After all, our mutual success and quality of life depend on it.